England | Scotland | Wales | Northern Ireland | Ireland

 Social prescribing link workers help to reduce health inequalities by supporting people to unpick complex issues affecting their wellbeing.
 They enable people to have more control over their lives, develop skills and give their time to others, through involvement in community groups.
 Link workers visit people in their homes, where needed.

 Social prescribing particularly works for a wide range of people, including people:

-If you feel that Tracy may well be able to help you, please discuss this with your GP or the Practice Manager.
+If you feel that Casey may well be able to help you, please discuss this with your GP or the Practice Manager.

 Mrs Jackie Burdett - Dispenser

 Mrs Gill Whittall - Dispenser

 The range of duties is broad and varies depending on the post, but includes dispensing prescriptions, using dispensary and stores computer systems to generate stock lists and labels, helping to maintain reasonable dispensary stock level, receiving, loading, unloading incoming goods from wholesalers, manufacturers and elsewhere, answering queries on the supply and availability of medicines, where this is within their competence, responding to telephone and face to face enquiries of a routine nature from patients, drawing any problems identified or queries raised to the attention of the GPs.